The La Fortuna Costa Rica Vibe

 If you are looking for adventure, this is our top pick for you.
 We usually aren’t into the really touristy destinations like La Fortune, but there is just so much to do for everyone and the scenery is amazing.
-We come up here pretty often and bring every person who visits us.
+We come up here pretty often and take every person who visits us to this unique area.

 Unfortunately, most of these adventure activities don’t run cheap, but it is possible to do this area on a budget while still embracing your adventurous side.
 We’ll show you how we do it!

-Now on to the rest of the La Fortuna budget travel guide!
+Now on to the rest of the La Fortuna Costa Rica travel guide!

 Flying into the Liberia or San Jose airport are both good options for going to La Fortuna.
 From San Jose airport it will take you about three and a half hours to drive to La Fortuna.
 From Liberia it will take about two and a half hours.
 More and more airlines are starting service to Liberia so check out the rates.
 It may be cheaper you to fly there than San Jose.